jmccrae/lemon.patterns/README.md

 Writing ontology-lexica with patterns
 -------------------------------------

-Writing an ontology-lexicon using these patterns involves starting the file with a `OntologyLexicon` declaration that defines the path of the ontology-lexicon and its language, finally the serialization
+Writing an ontology-lexicon using these patterns involves starting the file with an `OntologyLexicon` declaration that defines the path of the ontology-lexicon and its language, finally the serialization

     OntologyLexicon("http://www.example.com/published/path", // Here is where the ontology-lexicon will be published